gustafssone/zaptecwebhook/README.md

 Main reasons for using a docker container instead of a custom component for HA:
  - Not familiar enough in python
- - Can expose the external url fully (read only), instead of limiting access (my HA instance has an ip-allowlist)
+ - Can expose the external url fully (read only) with a reverse proxy (e.g. Traefik), instead of limiting access (my HA instance has an ip-allowlist)

 ## Example configuration.yaml entry in Home Assistant